vivarium-collective/bio-assist/README.md

 # bio-assist
-OpenAI and LLM browser based biological modeling and simulation assistant.
+OpenAI and LLM browser-based biological modeling and simulation assistant.